noxymon-mekari/mkrgen/docs/docs/advanced-flag/advanced-flag.md

 mkrgen create --name <project_name> --framework <selected_framework> --driver <selected_driver> --advanced
 ```

 By including the `--advanced` flag, users can choose one or all of the advanced features.
-The flag enhances the simplicity of Blueprint while offering flexibility for users who require additional functionality.
+The flag enhances the simplicity of mkrgen while offering flexibility for users who require additional functionality.

 To recreate the project using the same configuration semi-interactively, use the following command:
 ```bash